PGallagher69/BeginningLaravel/README.md

 ---

-If you've already got an environment set up, then you can make your way straight to the Laravel Instructions here;
+If you've already got a basic Laravel Site set up, then you can make your way straight to the Laravel Instructions here;

 [Laravel Instructions](SetupInstructions/Laravel/README.md)